fmease/rruxwry/README.md

 You can pass the convenience flag `-F`/`--rustc-feature` `⟨NAME⟩` to enable an experimental rustc library or language feature.
 It just expands to `rust{c,doc}`'s `-Zcrate-attr=feature(⟨NAME⟩)` (modulo shell escaping).
 For example, you can pass `-Flazy_type_alias` to quickly enable *[lazy type aliases]*.

 To set the *[rustup]* toolchain, you use `-t`.
-Examples: `rrustdoc file.rs -tnightly`, `rrustdoc file.rs -tstage2`.
+Examples: `rruxwry file.rs -tnightly`, `rruxwry file.rs -tstage2`.
 Currently, you *cannot* use the *rustup*-style `+⟨TOOLCHAIN⟩` flag unfortunately.
 I plan on adding support for that if there's an easy way to do it with *clap* (the CLI parser we use).

-If you'd like to know the precise commands *rrustdoc* runs under the hood for example to be able to open a rust-lang/rust GitHub issue with proper reproduction steps, pass `-V`/`--verbose` and look for output of the form `info: running `. *rrustdoc* tries very hard to minimize the amount of flags passed to `rust{c,doc}` exactly for the aforementioned use case.
+If you'd like to know the precise commands *rruxwry* runs under the hood for example to be able to open a rust-lang/rust GitHub issue with proper reproduction steps, pass `-V`/`--verbose` and look for output of the form `info: running `. *rruxwry* tries very hard to minimize the amount of flags passed to `rust{c,doc}` exactly for the aforementioned use case.
 It's not perfect, you might be able to remove some flags for the reproducer (you can definitely get rid of `--default-theme=ayu` :D).

-Just like *Cargo*, *rrustdoc* recognizes the environment variables `RUSTFLAGS` and `RUSTDOCFLAGS`.
+Just like *Cargo*, *rruxwry* recognizes the environment variables `RUSTFLAGS` and `RUSTDOCFLAGS`.
 The arguments / flags present in these flags get passed *verbatim* (modulo shell escaping) to `rustc` and `rustdoc` respectively.
-Be aware that the flags you pass *may conflict* with the ones added by *rrustdoc* but as mentioned in the paragraph above, it tries fiercely to not add flags unnecessarily.
+Be aware that the flags you pass *may conflict* with the ones added by *rruxwry* but as mentioned in the paragraph above, it tries fiercely to not add flags unnecessarily.
 Note that your flags get added last.
-You can debug conflicts by passing `-V`/`--verbose` to `rrustdoc` and by looking for lines starting with `info: running ` in the output to get to know first hand what `rrustdoc` tried to pass to the underlying programs.
+You can debug conflicts by passing `-V`/`--verbose` to `rruxwry` and by looking for lines starting with `info: running ` in the output to get to know first hand what `rruxwry` tried to pass to the underlying programs.

 However if that's too wordy for you and you don't care about passing arguments / flags to *both* `rustc` *and* `rustdoc`, you can simply provide them inline after `--`.
-Example: `rrustdoc file.rs -X -- -Ztreat-err-as-bug`.
+Example: `rruxwry file.rs -X -- -Ztreat-err-as-bug`.
 Here, the `-Z` flag gets passed to both `rustc file.rs` and `rustdoc u_file.rs` (remember, `-X` enables the cross-crate build mode).

 `-e`/`--edition` supports the following edition *aliases*: `D` (default edition), `S` (latest stable edition) and `U` (latest edition, no matter if stable or unstable).

 ## Command-Line Interface

-`rrustdoc -h`:
+`rruxwry -h`:

 ```
-A rustdoc wrapper for rustdoc devs
+A wrapper around rust{c,doc} for rust{c,doc} devs

-Usage: rrustdoc [OPTIONS] <PATH> [-- <VERBATIM>...]
+Usage: rruxwry [OPTIONS] <PATH> [-- <VERBATIM>...]

 Arguments:
   <PATH>         Path to the source file